If you landed on this page, then you’re likely wondering these types of questions:

 - You’re like the other 50 million Americans that suffer from allergies or have asthma.
 You’ll notice outstanding relief in your breathing when using an air purifier.

 - You or someone in your home gets sick easily or is prone to infections.
-A germ air purifier can trap harmful airborne bacteria and viruses that cause sickness.
+One of the best air purifiers for viruses can trap harmful pathogens and microorganisms that cause sickness.

 - You want to ensure that your body stays free from airborne toxins and you want to be as healthy as possible while inside your home.
 An air purifier can help with that.